IRS Forms

 Who can apply

 You can apply if you are a nonresident alien artist or athlete performing independent personal services in the United States, you are current on required U.S. returns, you have arranged to pay any balances due, you have a designated withholding agent, and you have agreements for the covered events.
+Note that every NRA in the touring party must individually apply – band members, back-up singers, and back-up musicians included, regardless of whether they share in the tour's profits.
 The IRS lays out these points clearly.

 SSN, ITIN, and practical reality